 Dlgc - Limestone, Dolomite, and Shale (Lithograph City Formation) Middle to Upper Devonian.
-This map unit dominates the bedrock surface except the southwestern part and bedrock valleys in the northern part of the quadrangle.
-The thickness of this unit is usually around 21 to 27 m (70-90 ft), with a maximum thickness up to 35 m (115 ft) in the mapping area.
+This map unit dominates the bedrock surface except the large bedrock valley in the north and the areas with Cretaceous deposits in the southwest portion of the quadrangle, with a maximum thickness up to 30 m (100 ft).
 It consists of limestone, dolomitic limestone, dolomite, and minor shale.
 This unit is usually characterized by interbeds of laminated lithographic and sub-lithographic limestone and dolomitic limestone, in part argillaceous.
 "Birdseye" structures, vugs and calcite vug-fills are common.
 Some intervals are fossiliferous and stromatoporoid-rich.

 Dcv - Limestone and Dolomite (Coralville Formation) Middle Devonian.
-This map unit occurs on the bedrock surface along the Cedar River and in bedrock valleys in the northern part of the quadrangle.
-The thickness of this map unit varies between 12 and 21 m (40-70 ft) in the mapping area.
+This map unit occurs on the bedrock surface along the bedrock valleys in the northern portion of the quadrangle.
+The thickness of this map unit mostly varies between 12 and 21 m (40-70 ft) in the mapping area.
 It is dominated by limestone, dolomitic limestone, and dolomite, in part laminated, argillaceous, or shaly.
 Brachiopods, echinoderm debris and corals usually occur in the limestone facies.

 Dlc - Dolomite, Limestone, and Shale (Little Cedar Formation) Middle Devonian.
-This map unit only occurs at the bedrock surface within the bedrock valley in the northeastern part of the quadrangle.
-The thickness of this formation ranges from 27 to 40 m (90-130 ft) in the mapping area.
+This map unit only occurs at the bedrock surface within the bedrock valley in the east-central part of the quadrangle.
+The thickness of this formation ranges from 26 to 40 m (85-130 ft) in the mapping area.
 This unit is dominated by slightly argillaceous to argillaceous dolomite and dolomitic limestone, usually vuggy and partially laminated and/or cherty.
-A shaly layer about 3 to 6 m (10-20 ft) thick commonly occurs in the upper part of the formation.
+A shaly layer about 3 to 6 m (10-20 ft) commonly occurs in the upper part of the formation.
 This unit is commonly fossiliferous, and brachiopods are especially abundant in the lower portion.

 Dpr - Dolomite and Dolomitic Limestone (Pinicon Ridge Formation) Middle Devonian.
 This formation consists of dolomite and dolomitic limestone with varying textures (shaly, laminated, brecciated, sandy, and/or cherty).
-The thickness of this unit usually ranges from 6 to 14 m (20-45 ft).
+The thickness of this unit usually ranges from 5 to 14 m (15-45 ft).
 Compared to other Devonian strata in the mapping area, this formation is usually unfossiliferous.
 This unit does not occur at the bedrock surface of the map, and is only shown on the cross-section.

 Dsp - Dolomite (Spillville Formation) Middle Devonian.
-This unit is dominated by medium to thick bedded dolomite with scattered to abundant fossil molds, with a maximum thickness of approximately 21 m (70 ft) in the mapping area.
+This unit is dominated by medium to thick bedded dolomite with scattered to abundant fossil molds.
+The thickness of this unit usually ranges from 21 to 26 m (70-85 ft) in the mapping area.
 Its basal part, where present, is variably sandy, shaly, and/or conglomeratic with reworked Ordovician chert clasts.
 This formation is only shown on the cross-section, and does not occur at the bedrock surface in the mapping area.